hackclub/camp/2016/playbook/ACTIVITIES.md

 If a hacker says `@hackcamp` in anywhere besides a PM in the Slack, all of the technical mentors and staff for Hack Camp will be pinged.

 If you'd like to be added/removed from the list, please let [@MaxWofford](https://github.com/MaxWofford) ([@msw](https://starthackclub.slack.com/messages/@msw/) on Slack) know.

+# One-on-ones

+One-on-ones between hackers and facilitators are a way of getting personalized feedback about camp and curriculum.
+A hacker and facilitator break off from the group and have a personal chat about how the hacker is doing.
+It's recommended to follow the same format as [Hack Club's one-on-ones](https://github.com/hackclub/meta/blob/master/meetings/2015-06-16_one_on_ones.m)